earthly/website/blog/_posts/2023-04-09-python-data-classes.md

 >>> also_jane = Student('Jane','CS1234','Computer Science','junior')
 ~~~

-You can verify the equality of the various attributes of `jane` and `also_jane` like so:
+You can verify the equality of the various attributes of `jane` and `also_jane`, like so:

 ~~~{.python caption=""}
 >>> jane.name == also_jane.name